wpsharks/comet-cache/readme.txt

 = I'm a plugin developer.
 How can I prevent certain files from being cached? =

+You can conditionally set the `COMET_CACHE_ALLOWED` PHP constant to `FALSE` to tell Comet Cache not to cache a given page.
+Comet Cache also supports the industry standard `DONOTCACHEPAGE` constant that all other WordPress caching plugins support.

 	<?php
 	define('COMET_CACHE_ALLOWED', FALSE); // The easiest way.
 	// or $_SERVER['COMET_CACHE_ALLOWED'] = FALSE; // Also very easy.